PatelDeep007/Pintl/README.md

 # Pintl
-A pintl look alike with only reactjs
+A pintrest look alike with only reactjs